Optimising Tracheostomy Outcomes

 Join us for an overview the latest updates and advances in Tracheostomy

 This study day focuses on tracheostomies in the ICU setting and the associated multi-disciplinary roles whom collaborate to enhance patient care.
 Our faculty of clinical and research experts will consider the ‘who’ and the ‘how’ of tracheostomies, speaking values and rehabilitation to answer key questions including- how early is ‘early’ for a tracheostomy?
 How can we complement weaning and rehabilitation progression for patients with a tracheostomy?
-And is pharmacology a help or a hinderance?
+And is pharmacology a help or a hindrance?
 With real life examples, and ongoing reference to the evidence base throughout, this study day is one not to miss!

 9:00 Welcome by Chair